7Factor/terraform-cloudwatch-lambda/README.md

 # AWS Cloudwatch Events for ECS via Terraform

-Creates Cloudwatch Rules and an SNS topic that connects to a zipped lambda handler.
-These resources will push notifications to your desired subscriber.
+Creates a Cloudwatch Rule that connects to a zipped lambda handler.